cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_fll_if.rst

 Multiplexer or Mux:
 ^^^^^^^^^^^^^^^^^^^
 Multiplexer selects the output signal to be generated for each domain depending on BYPASS bitfield of REG_CTL CSR.
+BYPASS bit acts as the select line for 2x1 Mux.
 It takes two input clocks, One input clock is received from the divider and other input clock is ref_clk_i and and process as per the below conditions:

 - When the BYPASS bitfield is '1' then output clock period value is same as the period of the ref_clk_i clock.